 Their interpersonal skills are strong: they need to communicate clearly and effectively with the people on your team, especially when they have questions or need direction.
 They also have to be able to work well with the in-house staff responsible for handling a transaction, in order to ensure a smooth transition between freelance services and a company’s in-house M&A team.

-They have a strong networking strategy: finding a freelance M&A consultant isn’t always easy.
+They have a strong networking strategy: finding a M&A consultant isn’t always easy.
 It’s important for you to have a good plan of action so that you can talk to different people about your needs without wasting too much time.
 This will ensure that you can get to know someone who’s right for the job, and who’s available at the right time.

-It’s easy to become frustrated when working with a freelancer.
 We all want someone who is reliable and professional, but this is often hard enough when dealing with in-house teams.
 When you’re talking to someone outside of your organization, communication and setting expectations right is key!

 Bad communication: this is typically the biggest cause of frustration.
-In many cases, the freelance M&A consultant’s team is able to handle most of the communication to and from you.
+In many cases, the M&A consultant’s team is able to handle most of the communication to and from you.
 Or they may not have a team at all, which means you’ll have to fill in the gaps yourself.
 Whatever it is, it can quickly become hard for you to make sense of what’s going on with your deal during these times.